-We are aware of buildings with more common/serious defect that cost Australian $10-20 million to repair.
+We are aware of a building with a more common/serious defect that cost Australian $10-20 million to repair.

 Eliminating defects during the design stage costs less than building defects and then repairing them.
 Building right first time is also more satisfying work than being involved in disputes and repairs of new buildings.